Laramie (TV series): Episodes

-Background and production
+Production

-Hoagy Carmichael's contract was not renewed after the first season, and his character was eliminated with the explanation that he had accompanied Andy to boarding school in St. Louis.
-Andy, however, returned to appear in three episodes in the first half of the second season.
+Hoagy Carmichael's contract was not renewed after the first season, and his character was written out with the explanation that he had accompanied Andy to boarding school in St. Louis.
+Andy, however, returned to appear in three episodes during the first half of the second season.

-To restore the chemistry of the original cast, as the third season began in 1961, Spring Byington, formerly of the sitcom December Bride, and Dennis Holmes joined the series in the roles of Daisy Cooper, a matronly widow, and Mike Williams, a young orphan permitted to live at the Sherman Ranch pending location of any next of kin, which never happened.
-At the beginning of its third season, Laramie was one of the first television programs that made the transition from black-and-white to color.
+To restore the chemistry of the original cast, Spring Byington, formerly of the sitcom December Bride, and Dennis Holmes joined the series at the start of the third season in 1961, in the roles of Daisy Cooper, a matronly widow, and Mike Williams, a young orphan permitted to live at the Sherman Ranch pending the location of any next of kin — which never occurred.
+At the beginning of its third season, Laramie was among the first television programs to make the transition from black-and-white to color.
+The series was canceled after its fourth season due to declining ratings.

-Because of declining ratings in its last season, Laramie was canceled.

 The Laramie Peacock

-The NBC peacock logo, in use since 1956, was given an update on January 2, 1962, when a new version of the NBC peacock "living color" logo was introduced before the Laramie broadcast that evening.
-The "Laramie Peacock" featured the bird fanning its plumage against a kaleidoscopic color background (with the eleven melded feathers shrinking and separating into the peacock's form); it used the same "living color" tagline as the first peacock but the music piece that accompanied it was a soft, woodwind-based number.
-This symbol was used before every color program on the network until it was retired in 1975, but the Laramie version has made special appearances throughout the ensuing years, mostly in a retro-kitsch context or to commemorate a significant broadcast event on NBC.
+The NBC peacock logo, in use since 1956, was updated on January 2, 1962, when a new version of the NBC peacock "living color" logo was introduced before the Laramie broadcast that evening.
+The "Laramie Peacock" featured the bird fanning its plumage against a kaleidoscopic color background, with eleven melded feathers shrinking and separating into the peacock's form; it retained the "living color" tagline of the original but used a soft, woodwind-based musical accompaniment.
+This version was used before every color program on the network until it was retired in 1975, though the Laramie version has made special appearances in subsequent years, mostly in a retro-kitsch context or to commemorate significant broadcast events on NBC.

-Release
+Broadcast and release

 Broadcast

-Laramie ran for four seasons, from September 15, 1959, to September 17, 1963, Tuesday evenings on NBC from 7:30 – 8:30pm Eastern.
+Laramie ran for four seasons, from September 15, 1959, to September 17, 1963, airing Tuesday evenings on NBC from 7:30–8:30 p.m.
+Eastern.

+The German title of Laramie is Am Fuß der blauen Berge ("At the Foot of the Blue Mountains"), despite the Blue Mountains being located approximately 600 miles northwest of Laramie, Wyoming.